• Skip to main content

 Can I heat my overnight oats?

 Although overnight oats are commonly eaten cold straight out of the fridge, you can heat them if you prefer them warm.
-The easiest way to heat it is by using the microwave.
+The easiest way to heat them is in the microwave.

-Add overnight oats and a splash of milk in a microwave-safe bowl.
-Heat it in 30s bursts or until the oats are thoroughly warmed.
+Add overnight oats and a splash of milk to a microwave-safe bowl.
+Heat in 30-second bursts or until the oats are thoroughly warmed.
+Or, you can heat it in a pot on medium until hot.

 How long does it last?